ProgBelarus/progbelarus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is George Noarov, I am a 3rd year CS PhD student at the University of Pennsylvania fortunate to be advised by [Michael Kearns](https://cis.upenn.edu/~mkearns) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
+I am George Noarov, a 3rd year Computer Science PhD student at the University of Pennsylvania fortunate to be advised by [Michael Kearns](https://cis.upenn.edu/~mkearns) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
 Prior to this, I graduated Magna Cum Laude with a B.A. in Mathematics from [Princeton University](https://math.princeton.edu), where I was fortunate to be advised by [Mark Braverman](https://mbraverm.princeton.edu/) and [Matt Weinberg](https://www.cs.princeton.edu/~smattw/).

 I am broadly interested in theoretical computer science and machine learning.
 My current research focus is at the intersection of fair, robust and trustworthy ML and distribution-free uncertainty quantification (in particular, conformal prediction).
 I also work on algorithmic game theory and online learning.